blackbird71SR/blog/_posts/2021-01-24-WhatWhyHow3-Linear-Regression.md

 ---
 title: WhatWhyHow Part 3 - Linear Regression
 excerpt: This is not just another ML tutorial!
-Learn What, Why and How of simplest regression algorithm!
+Learn What, Why and How of simplest regression algorithm and predict house prices!
 categories:
   - Data Science
 tags: